jufis/docker-rest-client/REGISTRY.md

-#Quick guide on how to setup private docker registry on SSL
+#Quick guide on how to setup private docker registry over SSL

 I'm assuming a fedora 20 linux 64bit box here.